4 years ago

 Conor and I decided to stay in the same room the night before the wedding, and he left to get ready in his mom’s room while I had some time with the girls.
 I lounged around in a robe, we got our hair and makeup done, and sipped coffee and champagne.
 The mood was very calm – a lot more laid back than I imagined it would be.

-I asked for a low, messy bun and got a much more structured updo that didn’t feel at all like me, but was still lovely.
-Once we took the fake lashes out I felt a little better and in the end, it was still a pretty style – just not what I envisioned.
+I asked for a low, messy bun and got a much more structured updo that didn’t feel at all like me.
+Honestly, I almost cried when I saw it.
+Once we took the fake lashes out I felt a little better and in the end, it was still a pretty style – just not what I envisioned at all.
 I didn’t want to spend time or money on a hair trial but really shouldn’t have skipped it.
+Do not skip the hair trial.

 To say that it meant a lot to me to have Katie and Pat shoot our wedding would be the understatement of the year.
 I can’t tell you how much I love those two, and for some reason, it was really important to me that Katie capture Pat tying Conor’s bow tie.